 Analyse and identify different opportunities to improve community engagement and outreach across the different stages of a project life-cycle.

 Map community structures for effective engagement with formal/informal community leaders.

 Identify and work effectively with marginalised or vulnerable sectors of the community.

 Develop a basic community engagement and outreach strategy for your program.

-This course is designed to be as accessible as possible.
+This group coaching program is designed to be as accessible as possible.
 While everything I teach is based on a strong theoretical framework, the lessons are simple, and focused on practical application.
 The site is designed to make it as easy as possible to navigate, access materials, and keep track of where you are up to—so you can focus on learning.

-You get all of the benefits of working with the Founder & Director of Bridging Peoples, Dr. Deborah Cummins – giving her BEST teachings, tools, strategies and advice – without having to pay hefty consultant fees or enrol in a University course!
+The Local Development in Practice series is where you get to work closely with the Founder & Director of Bridging Peoples, Dr. Deborah Cummins.
+You will be supported in applying her teachings, tools, strategies and advice to your specific work context – without having to pay hefty consultant fees or enroll in a University course!

 Perhaps most importantly, you get access to a community of like-minded professionals.
 People who, like you, want to really make a difference in people’s lives through their work.
 And who are prepared to step up, challenge themselves to think differently about their work, and try something new.

-This program is for people who have already completed or are currently enrolled in either the Principles of Good Local Development course, or the Theories and Concepts of Good Local Development course.
+Participants in this group coaching program should have already completed, or be currently enrolled in either the Principles of Good Local Development course or the Theories and Concepts of Good Local Development course.

 This program is ideal for people who work directly with communities, such as project workers or community workers.
 Participants will be expected to regularly share their real-world observations and reflections with the group, as they test and apply good local development practices in their work.
 Teams are encouraged to go through the program together, and discounts are offered for groups of over three people.